Healthdirect Free Australian health advice you can count on.

 What can you do if you have a family history of a disease?

-Your doctor can advise you on whether you should take any action.
+Your doctor can advise you on what you can do to maximise your health.
 For example, it might be appropriate to:

-• get more regular check-ups or even early treatment
+• have more frequent check-ups or preventative treatment

 Learn more here about the development and quality assurance of healthdirect content.